DATE : October 5, 2023

 Gatlinburg, TN is one of the most affordable vacation destinations in the country!
 While there are certainly plenty of opportunities to spend money in town, there are also a number of fun attractions and activities that are easy on your wallet.
-To help you make the most of your next getaway, the Bearskin Lodge has put together a guide to seven of the best free or cheap things to do in Gatlinburg.
+To help you make the most of your next getaway, we've put together a guide to 6 of the best free and cheap things to do in Gatlinburg.

 Located near the entrance to the national park, Old Dad’s General Store is the perfect place to pick up picnic supplies, including freshly prepared deli sandwiches.